tpage99/wcpartners/src/pages/resources/community-activities.md

 First Responder Advocacy Training (FRAT) is open to every disability advocate — You do not have to be a professional first responder to participate in the FRAT training!
 The training is free of charge and will be held virtually.

 To register, visit this link: https://events.r20.constantcontact.com/register/eventReg?oeidk=a07ehi7aoq5d7e0a9a0&oseq=&c=&ch=

+### Accessible Recreation Drive-Thru Ceramics

+_Ongoing_
+Drive-Thru Ceramics offers a safe and fun way to expand your creativity while staying safe in your own home!
+It's minimal interaction but maximum fun!
+We have ceramic projects that are ready to be your next masterpiece!
+There are a variety of project options - just call or email to schedule a pick-up time.
+Call when you arrive, and we will bring it out!
+Pick-up at the Northview Center.
+Learn more here: https://www.parkboard.org/335/Adult-Programs

+### Ceramics Class

+_Class 1: Wednesdays, February 3-24, Class 2: Thursdays, February 4-25, from 9 a.m.-12 p.m._
+Join us for a fun way to create ceramic projects for anyone ages 16 and up with a disability!
+Classes will be held in the Northview Center Ballroom.
+No transportation will be offered for these programs.
+Register by Feb.
+1. Learn more here: https://www.parkboard.org/335/Adult-Programs

+### Zoo Zoom

+_Monday, February 22 at 3:30 p.m._
+Join Accessible Rec and Zoo staff to experience up close animal encounters!
+Register by Wed.
+Feb.
+17, 2021, and a link to the Zoom presentation will be emailed to you - no Zoom account is required, just a valid email address!
+Register over phone at 837-5808.
+Learn more here: https://www.parkboard.org/335/Adult-Programs

 ---